7 Tips for Storing Your Halloween Décor

 Plastic bins make storing anything much easier.
 This is especially true when it comes to your decorations.
 Utilizing bins to store your Halloween decorations will allow you to stay more organized and will protect your items from being damaged as well.

-*Pro Tip: Buy Orange or Purple bins, like these, for storing your Halloween décor so your items are easy to find when stored away.
+*Pro Tip: Buy Orange or Purple bins, for storing your Halloween décor so your items are easy to find when stored away.

 2. Create an inventory list for each tub.